Center for Earth and Environmental Science at SUNY Plattsburgh

 50th Anniversary of the Wilderness Act Commemoration

-SUNY Plattsburgh, in cooperation with Clinton Community College and the Rockefeller Institute of Government, will celebrate the 50th anniversary of the Wilderness Act with a series of lectures and events Sept.
-22-27.
+SUNY Plattsburgh, in cooperation with Clinton Community College and the Rockefeller Institute of Government, celebrated the 50th anniversary of the Wilderness Act with a series of lectures and events Sept.
+22–27, 2014.

-The lecture series will feature such speakers as Dave Gibson and Dan Plumley from Adirondack Wild, Chris Maron from Champlain Area Trails, and Tom Butler from the Northeast Wilderness Trust giving the keynote address.
-Documentaries such as the award-winning “Forever Wild,” and “The Resilient Ones: A Generation Takes on Climate Change” and a visit to Twin Valleys Outdoor Education and Recreation Center in Lewis, NY with outdoor guide and wilderness advocate Elizabeth Lee are also on the agenda.
+The lecture series featured such speakers as Dave Gibson and Dan Plumley from Adirondack Wild, Chris Maron from Champlain Area Trails, and Tom Butler from the Northeast Wilderness Trust gave the keynote address.
+Documentaries such as the award-winning “Forever Wild,” and “The Resilient Ones: A Generation Takes on Climate Change” and a visit to Twin Valleys Outdoor Education and Recreation Center in Lewis, NY with outdoor guide and wilderness advocate Elizabeth Lee were also on the agenda.

 “And although the ‘Resilient Ones’ is not necessarily Wilderness-themed, it will touch on some more contemporary threats to our local, regional and global environment.
 To my knowledge, this will be one of the first showings of this film about how young people can make a lasting impact on our climate.”